Mary Berry: Early life

 At the age of 13, Berry contracted polio and had to spend three months in the Claverton Down Isolation Hospital.
 Her illness resulted in her having a twisted spine, a weaker left hand and thinner left arm.
 She has said that the period of forced separation from her family while in the hospital "toughened [her] up" and taught her to make the most of every opportunity she would have.

-Berry attended Bath High School, where she described her academic abilities as "hopeless" until she attended domestic science classes with a teacher called Miss Date, who was particularly encouraging of her cooking abilities.
+Berry attended Bath High School, an all-girls independent school.
+She described her academic abilities as "hopeless" until she attended domestic science classes with a teacher called Miss Date, who was particularly encouraging of her cooking abilities.
 Her first creation in the class was a treacle sponge pudding which she took home, and her father told her that it was as good as that made by her mother.
 She then studied catering at Bath College of Domestic Science.

 Career

 Berry's first job was at the Bath Electricity Board showroom and then conducting home visits to show new customers how to use their electric ovens.
 She would typically demonstrate the ovens by making a Victoria sponge, a technique she would later repeat when in television studios to test out an oven she had not used before.
 Her catchment area for demonstrations was limited to the greater Bath area, which she drove around in a Ford Popular supplied as a company car.

 Her ambition was to move out of the family home to London, which her parents would not allow until she was 21.
 At the age of 22, she applied to work at the Dutch Dairy Bureau, while taking City & Guilds courses in the evenings.
 She then persuaded her manager to pay for her to undertake the professional qualification from the French Le Cordon Bleu school.

 She left the Dutch Dairy Bureau to become a recipe tester for PR firm Benson's, where she began to write her first book.
 She has since cooked for a range of food-related bodies, including the Egg Council and the Flour Advisory Board.
 In 1966 she became food editor of Housewife magazine.
 She was food editor of Ideal Home magazine from 1970 to 1973.

 Her first cookbook, The Hamlyn All Colour Cookbook, was published in 1970.
 She launched her own product range in 1994 with her daughter Annabel.
 The salad dressings and sauces were originally only sold at Mary's AGA cooking school, but have since been sold in Britain, Germany and Ireland with retailers such as Harrods, Fortnum & Mason and Tesco.

 In December 2012, Berry became the first president of the new Bath Spa University Alumni Association.
 She has also appeared on a BBC Two series called The Great British Food Revival, and her solo show, Mary Berry Cooks, began airing on 3 March 2014.